Osiris-Team/1JPM/README.md

 [globally installed JDK](https://adoptium.net/temurin/releases/?os=windows&package=jdk) (not JRE) with JAVA_HOME set

+Good to know:
-**You can also clone/download this repository since it functions as a template too.**
+- This repository functions as a template too
+- 1JPM is Maven based, thus great IDE support by default
+- 1JPM includes some extra plugins to increase runtime safety and provide additional features out of the box

 Below you can see the example configuration which runs the `clean package` tasks.
 This compiles and creates a jar file from your code, and additionally creates the sources,